s-a-s-k-i-a/Divi-Lightbox-for-Jetpack-Tiled-Galleries/readme.txt

 == Description ==

 This plugin adds the Divi Lightbox effect to Jetpack Tiled Galleries.
 This is a very lightweight plugin, which has almost no impact on pageload.
+Requirements:
++ Activated Divi theme or Divi child theme (Divi is a Premium Theme created by ElegantThemes.)
++ Activated Jetpack plugin with following modules enabled: Photon and Tiled Galleries

 **Do you want to contribute or help improving this plugin?**